Showing posts with label New Canadian Library. Show all posts

 Brian Moore - The Luck of Ginger Coffey (1960)

 These were covered in chronological order.
 I liked each more than the last.
-The Luck of Ginger Coffey is the only title I would've wholeheartedly recommended, which is not to suggest that I didn't find something of interest in the others.
+The Luck of Ginger Coffey is the only title I wholeheartedly recommend, which is not to suggest that I didn't find something of interest in the others.

 The earliest, A Strange Manuscript Found in a Copper Cylinder, intrigued because it overlapped with the lost world fantasies I'd read in adolescence.
 Here I cast my mind back to Edgar Rice Burroughs' Pellucidar, my parents' copy of James Hilton's Lost Horizon, and of course, Arthur Conan Doyle's The Lost World.